Table of Contents

 A lifestyle that has no physical activeness.

-Mentioned below are some of the diagnostic measures that are done in order to diagnose CAD or right coronary artery disorder.
+Mentioned below are some of the diagnostic measures that are done to diagnose CAD or right coronary artery disorder.

 Myocardial perfusion imaging with positron emission tomography.